apigee/api-platform-samples/learn-edge/fault-handling-2/README.md

 # The order in which fault rules execute

 In this sample, we illustrate that fault rules have a specific order in which they execute.
-TL;DR: The last fault rule in the XML file that evaluates to TRUE is the one that executes.
+TL;DR: The last fault rule that evaluates to TRUE in a chain of rules is the one that executes.

 ### Provision the required entities